Write clear and concise tests

 Keep tests independent

-Independent tests can run in any order without affecting each other.
+Independent tests should be capable of running in any order without affecting each other.
 This makes the test suite more reliable and easier to debug.

 • No shared state: Avoid sharing state between tests.
 Each test should set up its own state and clean up afterwards.